michalroots/michalroots.github.io/_posts/2022-01-03-moonly video.md

 I've started in February 2017 and kept it going until May 2017.
 I then had a loooong break until reconnecting with this practice in June 2021.
 I really enjoy seeing how this practice evolves over time.

 Here's the list of videos in chronological order.
 My favourite ones in bold.
+Scroll down for the latest one.

 1. One Second A Day: February 2017 - [youtube link](https://www.youtube.com/watch?v=6lV3xcRPhec){:target="_blank"}
 2. One Second A Day: March 2017 - [youtube link](https://www.youtube.com/watch?v=lxKG-vb4wuU){:target="_blank"}